 Identifying Brain Injury

 One of the most devastating sports-related injuries is repeated trauma to the head.
 This is large because head trauma is often underdiagnosed or missed entirely.
 When ignored, the impact of concussions can be far more damaging than if a player is diagnosed and given the time to recover before reengaging in the sport.
 When ignored, brain trauma can be a silent killer that slowly stalks its victims.
 There may be no warning as to when the full impact of the trauma will be felt, but in most cases, the injuries eventually catch up with the victim.
 Depending on the severity of the trauma, the symptoms of a traumatic brain injury could be masked for years.

 Not all brain injuries occur as a result of a massive blow to the head.
 Some athletes can “see stars” after hits that seem rather routine, and some can even seemingly easily rebound from major blows as though nothing happened.
 Unfortunately, in both cases, something is happening inside the head that is unseen and both types of trauma can have lasting effects.

 What Happens After a Brain Injury?

 After an athlete suffers a brain injury, it can become financially exhausting to treat the ailment.
 In some cases, the victim will never fully recover.
 Rather, the symptoms from the injury will pile up, as will the medical bills it takes to treat them.

 For young athletes playing recreationally or dreaming of a big-league career, this can cause problems later in life.
-Although there is no set number of years after which symptoms will surface, constant head collisions will often cause mouting problems as athletes grow older.
-One common result of brain trauma is early onset dementia.
+Although there is no set number of years after which symptoms will surface, constant head collisions will often cause mounting problems as athletes grow older.
+One common result of brain trauma is early-onset dementia.